-The Office of Student Services is committed to providing every individual with an unparalleled academic experience, regardless of age, ancestry, disability, nationality, race, religion, sex or gender identity, and sexual orientation.
+The Office of Student Services is committed to providing every individual with an unparalleled academic experience, regardless of age, ancestry, disability, nationality, race, religion, sex or gender identity, or sexual orientation.

 Student Services advocates for inclusion by facilitating diverse communities through student education and faculty/staff training.
-BAU has a DEIB Plan (Diversity, Equity, Inclusion, and Belonging) through which awareness raising sessions and certain activities are organized for students and staff.
+BAU has a DEIB Plan (Diversity, Equity, Inclusion, and Belonging) through which awareness sessions and activities are organized for students and staff.